Content is key when it comes to dashboarding. If you’re not showing useful metrics then it doesn’t matter how you

 Headings can also be used to reduce repetition.
 Imagine you have the same metric for different time frames e.g. signups today, signups this month etc. If they’re all grouped under a heading called “Signups” you don’t need to repeat it each time.

-Our final piece of dashboard design advice is the most important.
 Once you’ve built your dashboard don’t just leave it.
-Ask you team for feedback.
+Ask your team for feedback.

 - What do they look at most often or find most useful, and why?